Palm City FC

-FC Palm City (Arabic: نادي بالم سيتي لكرة القدم lit.
-"FC Palm City", formerly Al Qabila FC, also known as 365 FC) is a football club based in Dubai, United Arab Emirates.
-Since 2024, the club has competed in the UAE Second Division League, the third tier of Emirati football.
+Palm City FC (نادي بالم سيتي لكرة القدم, formerly Al Qabila FC, also known as 365 FC) is a professional football club based in Dubai, United Arab Emirates.
+As of the 2026-27 season, the club will compete in the UAE First Division League, the second tier of Emirati football.

 History

-The club was founded in October 2023 as Al Qabila FC, which means "the tribe" in Arabic.
-The club gained recognition through social media platforms such as YouTube and TikTok and secured a club license within its first six months of operation.
-The United Arab Emirates Football Association, however, did not recognize the Al Qabila name and the club was referred to as 365 FC in official league competitions.
+The club was founded in October 2023 by Soheil Var, a former professional footballer and influencer, as Al Qabila FC, which means "The Tribe" in Arabic.
+The club gained recognition through Soheil Var's social media platforms when he announced the challenge of "Building a Pro Football Club in 365 Days."

+The whole process was documented on social media and the football club was built step by step from scratch.
+After attracting millions of viewers and going viral, the club secured a pro license within its first six months of operation.
+The United Arab Emirates Football Association, however, did not recognize the Al Qabila FC name and the club was referred to as 365 FC in official league competitions.

 The club appointed English former professional footballer Steven Taylor as its first head coach, also recruiting former Newcastle player Demba Cisse, following his departure from French club Amiens.
-JerseyBird was selected as the kit manufacturer, while SupremeFX became the team's primary sponsor.
-Al Qabila FC established a partnership with Fleetwood United FC, a club competing in the UAE Second Division League.
+JerseyBird was selected as the kit manufacturer.

-Sheikh Ahmed bin Sultan bin Khalifa Al Nahyan was appointed as club president, and the formation of a youth academy was announced, scheduled to commence in September 2024.
-Antonios Assad joined the club as the strength and conditioning coach.
+Sheikh Ahmed bin Sultan bin Khalifa Al Nahyan was appointed as club president.

-Al Qabila FC played its first competitive match in September 2024, securing a 3–1 victory over TFA Dubai, with Richie Danquah scoring the club’s first official goal.
-The club's first league season saw them finish 4th in the league, earning promotion to the UAE Second Division.
+Al Qabila FC played its first competitive match in September 2024, securing a 3–1 victory over TFA Dubai.
+In the club's first league season, they got promotion to the UAE Second Division.

-In October 2025, the club rebranded to FC Palm City after its former name was found unacceptable by the United Arab Emirates Football Association.
+In October 2025, the club rebranded to Palm City FC after its former name had complications with the United Arab Emirates Football Association.
+The club signed former Barcelona attacker Cristian Tello and MLS MVP Alejandro Pozuelo.
+International food brand Yayla came on board as their front kit sponsor.

-On October 10, 2025, the club announced the appointment of Iñaki Beni as its new head coach.
+The club went on to win the UAE Second Division title and the UAE FA Cup in the 2025–26 season.